aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-asp-net-mvc/aspose-export-to-image-for-asp-net-mvc/_index.md

 - Simple to integrate.
 - Exports the entire content of a web page with no limitation on page length or content type, into one or more images.
-- Stores the exported images in zipped archive (in case of multiple images).
+- Stores the exported images in zipped archive (in case of a few images).
 - Allows users to export content into four different Image formats (PNG, JPEG,TIFF, or BMP).
 - It has the capability of auto-sequencing multiple images.
 - Allows users to have an offline copy of their favorite online content into image formats for sharing and printing etc.